RotaTouille: Rotation Equivariant Deep Learning for Contours: Methodology

 \section{Methodology}

 We begin by defining contours and the action of the group $\Z_n \times S^1$ on them, along with the concepts of equivariant and invariant maps.
 Subsequently, we introduce the various equivariant and invariant layers that form RotaTouille.
+For completeness, \emph{groups} and \emph{group actions} are defined in \cref{sec:groups_and_actions}.